Naitachal/ESOChatLog2Discord/README.md

 The default install is to "C:\cygwin64", though I prefer installing to "C:\Users\YourUserName\cygwin64".
 Either will work.

-The packages you need to install include: curl, grep, and bash.
+The packages you need to install include: curl, grep, sh and/or bash.

 ## Create a Symbolic Link